SachaG/SidebarVulcan/README.md

 ## Code Overview

+### Screencasts

+If you're looking for a quick overview of the codebase, [screencasts are available on YouTube](https://www.youtube.com/playlist?list=PLBoa_Q6hVeSzm3sMjcxImwu2uLTk5-WpT).

 ### File Types

 The majority of files in this codebase follow the same naming convention.
 Here is a quick overview.